ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

   allow you to compile and run a Boa program from within Rust, which is quite useful for testing.
 You don't need to edit `runner.rs`.

-All of your edits—which will be to write the compiler for Anaconda, and test it—will happen in `parser.rs`, `compile.rs`, `asm.rs` and `myTests.rs`.
+All of your edits—which will be to write the compiler for Boa, and test it—will happen in `parser.rs`, `compile.rs`, `asm.rs` and `myTests.rs`.
 You shouldn't edit `expr.rs`, `test.rs`, `runner.rs`, or `main.rs`, though you
 should read and understand `expr.rs`.